 In 2005, the Zoo opened its largest animal exhibit in 25 years.
 “Elephant Encounter” brings a part of the Serengeti to Salt Lake City in the re-creation of an African plain featuring three African elephants and two white rhinoceros.

-Elephant Encounter provides wonderful viewing areas for guests, where they can see the animals at rest and play, and they can participate in educational lectures and demonstrations.
-The new exhibit also provides a safer working environment for the animal care staff.
+Elephant Encounter provides wonderful viewing areas for guests, where they can see the animals at rest and at play, and they can participate in educational lectures and demonstrations.
+The exhibit also provides a safe working environment for the animal care staff.

 Elephant Encounter features four outdoor habitats as well as the African Lodge.
 Guests first encounter a naturalistic habitat on the east end of the exhibit that features a swimming channel, which holds 110,000 gallons of water.
 It is 10 feet 6 inches deep with enough room for an elephant to completely submerge and swim from one end to other.